 Astigmatism is a condition where the optical power of the eye varies depending on the angle of light passing through it.
-Astigmatism produces blurred vision at all distances.
+This produces blurred vision at all distances.
 It is usually due to the shape of the cornea (the front surface of the eye).
-If the curvature of the cornea is not the same in all directions (like the side of an Australian football) it will bend the light passing through it by different amounts depending on the direction of the light, producing astigmatism.
+If the curvature of the cornea is not the same in all directions (like an Australian football) it will bend the light passing through it by different amounts depending on the direction of the light, producing astigmatism.

 Astigmatism causes different amounts of blur in different directions.
 This causes images to appear distorted, or sometimes even double.
 Certain letters may be more difficult to read than others, depending on the orientation of the lines within them.
 An example of the effect of astigmatism on vision would be looking at a letter T. A person with astigmatism might see the vertical line of the T in focus, but the horizontal line blurry.